english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge.md

 Write more in blogs? ― Yes.
 Change the world with my writings? ― Yes.

 I want to do everything that a writer could do.
-Basically, that's me.
+That's me.
 When it comes to imagination, I never put a limit on my thoughts/goals (Simply that I am a reality-challenged person)

 But, the only way to accomplish any of those goals is to focus on realistic rituals.
 Hmm.
 Let's get real, here.